suchmememanyskill/suchmememanyskill.github.io/docs/guides/unbrick.md

 ## **Types of boot errors**

 The tabs below contain *possible* fixes for "common" boot errors, these are **NOT** guaranteed to work on every console.
 Many issues can *look* the same but can have fundamentally different causes.

+**Note:** The first 3 boot error tabs assume you *aren't* booting with a custom bootloader/Atmosphere in the first place.
+Please keep this in mind.

 === "Early-Boot Errors"